vercel/hazel/README.md

 ## Statistics

-Since Hazel routes all the traffic for downloading the actual application files to [GitHub Releases](https://help.github.com/articles/creating-releases/), you can use their API to determine the download count for a certain release.
+Since Carrots routes all the traffic for downloading the actual application files to [GitHub Releases](https://help.github.com/articles/creating-releases/), you can use their API to determine the download count for a certain release.

 As an example, check out the [latest Hyper release](https://api.github.com/repos/vercel/hyper/releases/latest) and search for `mac.zip`.
 You'll find a release containing a sub property named `download_count` with the amount of downloads as its value.